 A Web API may allow filtering on properties of the target resource.
 In that case, the parameter name would be the name of the resource property.
-These names are defined by the standards and specifications defining the resource and cannot be constrained by this standard.
+These names are defined by the standards and specifications defining the resource and cannot be constrained by this Standard.

 Parameter Value Lists